 Sucralfate works best when your dog’s stomach is acidic.
 Therefore, it’s best to give sucralfate 30 minutes prior to any antacid medications that your pet may be receiving.

 Sucralfate Dosage for Dogs

 Sucralfate doses are based on the patient’s size and the condition that is being treated.
-Most dogs receive ½ to 1 tablet of sucralfate every 6-12 hours, but your veterinarian will determine the optimal dose for your dog.
+Most dogs receive ½ to 1 tablet of sucralfate every 6-12 hours, but your veterinarian will determine the optimal dose and frequency for your dog.

 If your pet is on any medications (including vitamins or other over-the-counter supplements), talk to your veterinarian to determine the best dosing schedule for your dog.
 Careful consideration of medication timing can ensure that your dog receives the maximum benefits of both sucralfate and their other medications.